 Fraud through the ages

-Financial fraud is nothing new, it’s a serious crime that’s got severe punishments associated to it and it always has.
+Fraud in Finance is nothing new, it’s a serious crime that’s got severe punishments associated to it and it always has.
 Since the internet was created in the late 1980’s, and the news became readily available for everyone to see and now it seems that the fraud cases have become a hot topic for many publications.

 Corporate scandals have shaken both the public and private sector over the recent decades, impacting organisations across the globe not only financially but also their reputation.
 The extent of the crime can vary, whether it was hundreds, thousands or even millions.
 There are situations where companies only end up losing a little before the fraudster gets caught, compared to other organisations going bankrupt and losing everything.